TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/6-Fret Guitar.md

 #### Note Mechanics

 Notes are strum notes by default.
-They get forced as HOPOs (hammer-ons/pull-offs) automatically if they are close enough to the previous note, unless they are the same lane as the previous note, or are a chord.
+They get turned into HOPOs (hammer-ons/pull-offs) automatically if they are close enough to the previous note, unless they are the same lane as the previous note, or are a chord.
 In .chart, the default threshold is `(65/192) * <chart resolution>` ticks, rounded down (192 res = 65 tick threshold, 480 res = 162.5 -> 162 tick threshold).

-Notes can have their natural forcing flipped using the strum/HOPO flip modifier, referred to as forcing.
+Notes can have their natural state flipped using the strum/HOPO flip modifier, referred to as forcing.
 Both single notes and chords can be forced, and it is possible to create same-fret consecutive HOPOs (both single and chord) through forcing.

 Sustains do not get cut off if they are shorter than a certain threshold, unlike .mid.